davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

         system.stateVersion = 4;

         # The platform the configuration will be used on.
-        # If you're on an older system, replace with "x86_64-darwin"
+        # If you're on an Intel system, replace with "x86_64-darwin"
         nixpkgs.hostPlatform = "aarch64-darwin";

         # Declare the user that will be running `nix-darwin`.